sebastian-zentral/device-management/docs/errata.md

 This document lists errata for the YAML schema.
 This is used when older versions of the schema are incorrect, and a fix was made in later schema to correct the problem.

+## iOS 18.4 / macOS 15.4

+Added AuthName, AuthPassword and RemoteAddress keys to VPN subkey that were previously missing

+Removed Password key from VPN subkey that was incorrectly added

+## iOS 18.4

+Adjusted supportedOS information for Shared iPad for a number of restrictions

+Hideable and Lockable attributes in the app.managed configuration were missing - originally added in 18.1.

 ## macOS 15.2

 Added missing supervised key to macOS across profiles and commands